In this article we will cover of the most common scenarios of routing rules you will need for your Router.

 Value: API name as shown in the form code

-We used Related Lead for the object because this is what Chili Piper defaults to for routing net new Leads.
-We will automatically check for an existing record in Salesforce prior to routing it based on an email match - if none of your other queues match, we'll route it according to your Related Lead rules.
-If it's an existing Lead, we'll use the Lead rules as well.
+We used Related Lead for the object because Chili Piper defaults to routing net new Leads.
+We will automatically check for an existing record in Salesforce before routing it based on an email match - if none of your other queues match, we'll route it according to your Related Lead rules.
+If it's an existing Lead, we'll also use the Lead rules.

 We can Duplicate Alex's Queue and change the Value to create Amanda's Queue: